2016- 2020. Ph.D. in Animal Breeding and Genomics, Wageningen University, the Netherlands

 my name is Chiara and I am a molecular biologist working at the University of Cambridge.
 After studying and working in many different European countries (Italy, the Netherlands, Denmark, France), I am now living in the beautiful city of Cambridge together with my husband.
 I have an unconditional love for ginger cats.
 I love listening to music, reading books (mostly classic novels and historical/political essays), playing piano, traveling around the world, and watching movies (and yes, Japanese anime).

-My Work: I look for interesting signatures in the DNA that could explain why species look like that and what we can do to make sure that they do not go extinct
+I look for interesting signatures in the DNA that could explain why species look like that and what we can do to make sure that they do not go extinct

 I'm currently working on these species doing this: